gchq/sleeper/docs/05-ingest.md

 Each message is a request to ingest a single file into a Sleeper table.
 The size of the file must be specified in order to compute the size of a batch.
 The batcher will not read the bucket directly.

 The batcher will then track these files and group them into jobs periodically, based on the configuration.
+The configuration specifies minimum and maximum size of a batch, and a maximum age for files.

+The minimum batch size determines whether any jobs will be created.
+The maximum batch size splits the tracked files into multiple jobs.
+The maximum file age overrides the minimum batch size, so that when any file exceeds that age, a job will be created with all currently tracked files.

 If you submit requests to ingest files with the same path into the same table, this will overwrite the previous request for that file, unless it has already been added to a job.
 When a file has been added to a job, further requests for a